A Social Network Analysis of Occupational Segregation: A model of occupational segregation

 \section{A model of occupational segregation}

-Based on the stylized facts mentioned in Section \ref{secsebi2}, we build a parsimonious theoretical model of social network interaction able to explain stable occupational segregation, and employment and wage gaps, that can complement existing theories and fill the remaining unexplained disparities in inter-genders, or inter-races, or even inter-ethnicities, labour market outcomes.
+Based on the stylized facts mentioned in Section \ref{secsebi2}, we build a parsimonious theoretical model of social network interaction able to explain stable occupational segregation and employment and wage gaps, that can complement existing theories and thus potentially account for the remaining unexplained disparities in labor market outcomes between genders or races.

 Let us consider the following setup.
 A continuum of individuals with measure 1 is equally divided into two social groups, Reds ($R$) and Greens ($G$).
 The individuals are ex ante homogeneous apart from their social color.
 They can work in two occupations, $A$ or $B$.
 Each occupation requires a corresponding thorough specialized education (career track), such that a worker cannot work in it unless she followed that education track.
 We assume that it is too costly for individuals to follow both educational tracks.
-Hence, individuals have to choose their education track before they enter the labour market.\footnote{\baselineskip=18pt plus 2pt \lineskip=3pt minus 1pt \lineskiplimit=2pt For example, graduating high school students may face the choice of pursuing a medical career or a career in technology.
-Both choices require several years of expensive specialized training, and this makes it unfeasible to follow both career tracks. }
+Hence, individuals have to choose their education track before they enter the labor market.\footnote{For example, graduating high school students may face the choice of pursuing a medical career or a career in technology.
+Both choices require several years of expensive specialized training, and this makes it unfeasible to follow both career tracks.}

 Consider now the following order of events: